Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0004-Seggregation-of-system-into-domains.md

 Based on this outcome, we would also need to create new ADR's.

 * [ADR explaining how domains should communicate](https://github.com/Energinet-DataHub/green-energy-hub/issues/715)

+## Decision Drivers

+* We need better support for commit teams, because the current structure with mono repo and folders does not give us the possibility to use the github teams tools.
+* We need to be able to handle deployments of any given part of the system, without interfering with other parts of the system.
+(Breaking them).
+* We need to be able to have a central place for everything that is related to an individual domain, to be able to easier give users an overview of the current domain they are working in.
+* The mono repository strategy in github does not give us the tools we need to be able to support the above drivers.

 ### Positive Consequences <!-- optional -->